Is Blanview Still the Only Option?

 Conclusion

-Blanview displays offer clear advantages for energy-sensitive applications with changing light conditions.
-Nevertheless, it is worth taking a look at modern transmissive TFT displays: with today's technology, many of their former weaknesses can be compensated for - especially in terms of sunlight readability.
-Depending on the application, budget and requirements, a high-quality transmissive TFT can be an equally suitable or even better solution.
+Blanview displays offer distinct advantages for energy-sensitive applications with varying light conditions.
+Nevertheless, it is worthwhile to consider modern transmissive TFT displays: current technology allows many of their former weaknesses to be compensated for, particularly regarding sunlight readability.
+Depending on the application, budget, and requirements, a high-quality transmissive TFT can represent an equally suitable or even superior solution.

-We would be happy to advise you on Blanview alternatives!
+We would be pleased to advise you on Blanview alternatives!

 FAQ

-Blanview is a TFT technology with a transflective structure developed by Toppan / Ortustech.
-It combines transmissive and reflective properties: part of the ambient light is used, which means that the backlight consumes less energy.
+Blanview is a TFT technology developed by Toppan / Ortustech, featuring a transflective structure.
+It combines transmissive and reflective properties: a portion of the ambient light is utilized, which reduces the energy consumption of the backlight.

 Good readability in diffuse sunlight

-Energy-saving and therefore particularly suitable for battery-operated devices
+Energy-efficient and therefore particularly suitable for battery-powered devices

 What are the disadvantages of Blanview?

-Weak contrast and loss of grayscale in direct sunlight
+Reduced contrast and grayscale degradation under direct sunlight

 Comparatively weak black level